 Course rating and slope rating

-A handicapping system can only work if the golfers are measured to a common standard.
+A handicap in the golf system can only work if the golfers are measured to a common standard.

-Course rating assigns a number to a course which gives an idea of the difficulty of the golf course when played by a scratch (that is the very best amateur) golfer.
-The number assigned to the golf course is the number of shots which a scratch golfer would expect to take to complete the eighteen holes of the course.
+Course rating assigns a number to a course that gives an idea of the golf course’s difficulty when played by a scratch (that is the very best amateur) golfer.
+The number assigned to the golf course is the number of shots that a scratch golfer would expect to complete the course’s eighteen holes.

-This is not enough though.
+This is not enough, though.
 As you may observe as you watch other golfers out on the course, top experienced amateur golfers play a very different game from new golfers or those golfers who enjoy their game but do not get out to play that often.
-What about some help for assessing courses as they are experienced by the less good golfers?
+What about some help for assessing courses as the less good golfers experience them?
 The rulers of golf are onto that one too.
 It is called the course slope system.

 The USGA sends rating teams to assess courses around the country.
-This takes account of the length of the course (longer courses have higher ratings than shorter ones) and of obstacles and difficulties on the course.
-As the rating teams make the assessment they take into account how the course will be played by both the very best amateur golfers and golfers of a middling ability; so, a course will be rated for both the scratch (very best) and the bogey (middling) golfer.
+This takes account of the course length (longer courses have higher ratings than shorter ones) and of obstacles and difficulties on the course.
+As the rating teams make the assessment, they consider how the course will be played by both the very best amateur golfers and golfers of a middling ability; so, a course will be rated for both the scratch (very best) and the bogey (middling) golfer.

-What obstacles are out and about on the course will be taken into account, from the perspective of our two golfers.
+What obstacles are out and about on the course will be taken into account from the perspective of our two golfers.
 The rating teams will be looking at the obstacles from both of these perspectives.
-So, the angle onto the green according to the level of skill will be examined for example, as will how each player will play an approach shot, and what obstacles stand in the way.
-The rating teams will also look at the position off the tees and how the fairway seems, how near the bunkers are for example.
-These factors and more will be examined, measured and analysed for the scratch golfer and the bogey golfer.
+So, the angle onto the green according to the skill level will be examined, for example, as will how each player will play an approach shot and what obstacles stand in the way.
+The rating teams will also look at the position off the tees and how the fairway seems, how near the bunkers are, for example.
+These factors and more will be examined, measured, and analyzed for the scratch golfer and the bogey golfer.

-When looking at the length of the course, the rating team will look at much more than a simple measurement from tee to hole, it will take other factors into account to come up with something it calls ‘effective playing length.’
-The most important factor, after the length, of course, is how much the course goes up or downhill (if it is downhill it will be assessed as longer, if it goes uphill it will be evaluated as shorter).
-Altitude, how much the course is above sea level is an important factor as it affects the way the ball plays.
-The ground on which the course is built matters as well, firmness of the fairways affect play as well.
+When looking at the length of the course, the rating team will look at much more than a simple measurement from tee to hole.
+It will take other factors into account to develop something it calls ‘effective playing length.’
+After the length, the most important factor is how much the course goes up or downhill (if it is downhill, it will be assessed as longer, if it goes uphill, it will be evaluated as shorter).
+Altitude, how much the course is above sea level, is an important factor as it affects how the ball plays.
+The ground on which the course is built matters as well, the firmness of the fairways affects play.

-Then there is something called ‘obstacle stroke rating’; this is a way of measuring, not just the number of obstacles on the course but how severe they are.
-There are ten categories which the rating team will be looking at.
+Then there is something called ‘obstacle stroke rating’; this is a way of measuring the number of obstacles on the course and how severe they are.
+There are ten categories that the rating team will be looking at.
 Topography, how hard it is to hit the fairway; how easy it is to hit the green from the fairway landing area; position and difficulty of bunkers; likelihood of hitting the ball out of bounds; water and trees and how much hazard they are likely to cause; the speed of the greens and their contours.
 And the final thing?
 How all these features psychologically affect the poor old golfer as he battles away to overcome all this.

-After all this work the rating team will assign the magic number to the course.
+After all this work, the rating team will assign the magic number to the course.
 The number is then certified and given to the course.
 That number will appear on the scorecard of that course or club.
-And most importantly it is taken into account when determining the handicap of any player who plays on the course and wants to assess his or her handicap.
+And most importantly, it is taken into account when determining the handicap of any player who plays on the course and wants to assess their handicap.